As seen in:

-- Custom fit your resume to each job description.
+- Custom fit your dental assistant resume example to each job description.
 First, build a master list of all your achievements.
 Then use that to round out your dental assistant resume templates.

 - Use numbers to give weight to your achievements.
 Numbers make a dental assistant resume stand out from the pack.

 - Show your certifications and hobbies in separate sections of your resume for dental assistant.